joeedh/path.ux/docs_src/nstructjs.md

   obj   : int | this.obj.id;
 }
 `;
-nstructjs.manager.add_class(SomeClass);
+nstructjs.register(SomeClass);
 ```

 ## Control How Fields Are Saved

 You can use little code snippets to control how fields are saved.
 For example, if you want to save an integer ID instead of a reference for an
 object property, you might do this:

 ```